openshift/enhancements/enhancements/baremetal/baremetal.md

 2. The user adds hosts to the available inventory for their cluster by creating BareMetalHost CRs.
-For more information about the 3 CRs that already exist for a host transitioning from a baremetal host to a Node, please refer to [9].
+For more information about the 3 CRs that already exist for a host transitioning from a baremetal host to a Node, please refer to [this doc][9].

 3. The cluster-api-provider-baremetal (CAPBM) controller finds an unassigned/free BareMetalHost and uses it to fulfill a Machine resource.
 It then sets the configuration